nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ```

 ## Command-line Arguments
-The NGINX Cluster Connector supports several command-line arguments.
+Usage Reporting supports several command-line arguments.
 The command-line arguments can be specified in the `args` section of the Kubernetes deployment file.
 The following is a list of the supported command-line arguments and their usage:

 ### -nms-server-address `<string>`
 The address of the NGINX Management Suite host.
 IPv4 addresses and hostnames are supported.